kykyev/kykyev.github.io/_posts/2014-01-19-angularjs-dependency-injection.markdown

       }
 ```

-Method  `$provide.provider` registrates given provider - instantiates it and populates cache, so next time when this provider is needed it is not instantiated again but is just taken out of the cache.
+Method  `$provide.provider` is in charge of registrating given provider - instantiates it and populates cache, so next time when this provider is needed it is not instantiated again but is just taken out of the cache.
 That's why provider is effectively a singleton object.

 ```javascript
 function provider(name, provider_) {